 Immediate tenure reviews are appropriate for persons being considered for faculty or academic administrative positions at the University.
 The immediate tenure process is not appropriate for faculty members or academic administrators already under contract.
 Immediate tenure may be granted to new faculty appointments, almost always when they have a tenured appointment at the institution they are leaving.
-The "out-of-sequence" process or a hybrid of the immediate tenure and the out-of-sequence processes) should be utilized when there is a desire to hire individuals who do not currently have tenure at their home institution.
-Because out-of-sequence requests for promotion and tenure reviews will not be handled by the immediate tenure review process (see Appendix J).
-The immediate tenure process must begin prior to the candidate's start date.
+The "out-of-sequence" process or a hybrid of the immediate tenure and the out-of-sequence processes should be utilized when there is a desire to hire individuals who do not currently have tenure at their home institution.
+Because out-of-sequence requests for promotion and tenure reviews will not be handled by the immediate tenure review process, please contact the Office of the Vice Provost for Faculty Affairs to initiate this process (see Appendix J).
+The immediate tenure process must begin prior to the candidate's start date but does not need to be completed prior to the person starting in the role.
+In the rare cases when a candidate is denied immediate tenure, the candidate is moved to probationary status on the tenure-line.